sudharsans91/ss-thoughtworks-assignment/README.md

 # Creating mediawiki image using Dockerfile

+**Prerequisites:**

+1. Install Docker and make sure docker service is up and running.
+2. We should have own docker hub registry created for maintaning our image.

+My Docker Hub registry for Mediawiki - https://hub.docker.com/repository/docker/sudharshu91/tw-ss-mediawiki/general

-To create a Docker image for MediaWiki, we can use a Dockerfile.
+To create our own Docker image for MediaWiki, we can use a Dockerfile.
+I have followed the steps defined in https://www.mediawiki.org/wiki/Manual:Running_MediaWiki_on_Red_Hat_Linux

-Please refer **Dockerfile** in this repo
+** Please refer Dockerfile in this repo** - https://github.com/sudharsans91/ss-thoughtworks-assignment/blob/main/Dockerfile

-Dockerfile does the following:

-It starts with the official PHP image with Apache as the base image.

-Sets environment variables for the MediaWiki version and installation path.

-Installs system dependencies and PHP extensions required for MediaWiki to function properly.

-Downloads and extracts the MediaWiki source code to the specified installation path.

-Configures Apache, enabling the rewrite module and setting permissions on the MediaWiki files.

-Exposes port 80 to allow access to the web server.

-Defines the default command to start Apache.

 we can build this Docker image using the docker build command: